 - drivers must display “signage” on their vehicle, identifying the ride-sharing company with which they are affiliated.

-If you’ve been injured in an accident as a passenger in a ride-sharing vehicle, our experienced Michigan auto accident attorneys can answer your questions and help you get the compensation you deserve.
-Contact our lawyers for a free initial consultation.
+If you’ve been injured while a passenger in a ride-sharing vehicle, our experienced Michigan auto accident attorneys can answer your questions and help you get the compensation you deserve.
+Contact us for a free initial consultation.